JunglePlugins/User-Menus/readme.txt

 It also enables you to display logged in user information in the navigation menu e.g “Hello, John Doe”.

-Lastly, the plugin allows you to add a login and logout link to your menu.
+Lastly, the plugin allows you to add login, register, and logout links to your menu.

 = Full Feature List =